Piecewise linear approximation for the dynamical $\Phi^4_3$ model: Renormalisation procedure and main result

 \th{Remark 3.4} (i) It is a little different from the case in [Hai14] to construct the renormalised model.
 In [Hai14] the renormalised map $M$ is a linear map from $\mathcal{H}_0$ to $\mathcal{H}_0$, which is enough for the construction of the renormalised model.
 In our case we have to subtract some functions $C_1, C_2$ to make the diverging terms converge in some sense.
-As we explained at the beginning of the section, we construct a new regularity structure $\mathfrak{T}^1$ including $\mathbf{C}_1, \mathbf{C}_2$ which represent functions $C_1$ and $C_2$, respectively.
+As we explained at the beginning of the section, we construct a new regularity structure $\mathfrak{T}^1$ including $\mathbf{C}_1, \mathbf{C}_2$ which represent the functions $C_1$ and $C_2$, respectively.
 The renormalised map $M$ is a linear map from $\mathcal{H}_0$ to $\mathcal{H}^1_F$, which does not belong to the renormalisation group defined in [Hai14, Definition 8.41].
 However, we could still use it to define $\hat{M}, \Delta^M, \hat{\Delta}^M$ and construct the renormalised model on $\mathcal{H}_F$.
-We emphasize that the renormalised model is associated with the old regularity structure $\mathfrak{T}_F$.
-Below we still use the old regularity structure $\mathfrak{T}_F$. $\mathfrak{T}^1$ is a tool to prove that the renormalised model is an admissible model for $\mathfrak{T}_F$.
+We emphasize that the renormalised model $(\Pi^M,\Gamma^M)$ is associated with the regularity structure $\mathfrak{T}_F$.
+Below we still consider the regularity structure $\mathfrak{T}_F$. $\mathfrak{T}^1$ is a tool to prove that the renormalised model is an admissible model for $\mathfrak{T}_F$.

-(ii) In fact, we can also define the renormalised model for the bigger regularity structure $\mathfrak{T}^1$ and apply directly the results in [Hai14, Section 4] to conclude that the renormalised model is an admissible model for $\mathfrak{T}^1$, which is also the required model when restricted on $\mathfrak{T}_F$.
+(ii) In fact, we can also define the renormalised model for the bigger regularity structure $\mathfrak{T}^1$ and apply directly the results in [Hai14, Section 8] to conclude that the renormalised model is an admissible model for $\mathfrak{T}^1$, which is also the required renormalised model when restricted on $\mathfrak{T}_F$.
 For this argument we need to define the corresponding $\mathcal{F}_0$ for $\mathfrak{T}^1$, which is a little bit complicated.
-As a result, we use the above proof for simplicity. .10in
+Therefore, we rather use the above proof, because it appears to be simpler. .10in